 Ezra Henry Baker was an investment banker.
 He was the first chairman of the Boston Licensing Board, serving from 1906 to 1912, and later was treasurer of Radcliffe College.

 Emma Keyes died in 1916 and Isabella Keyes died in February of 1920.
 Ezra Baker and his daughter, Gertrude, moved soon thereafter to 6 Gloucester.

 90 Commonwealth (Demolished)

 90 Commonwealth designed by Snell and Gregerson, and built in 1879-1880 by Webster & Dixon, masons, for merchant Nathaniel Walker.

 Nathaniel Walker purchased the land for 90 Commonwealth on April 28, 1879. from future US Senator Henry Cabot Lodge, who also owned the lot to the east, where 88 Commonwealth would be built.
 Both lots were originally purchased on July 6, 1865, from the Commonwealth of Massachusetts by William Sumner Appleton.

-By the 1904-1905 winter season, Abraham Shuman had been joined at 90 Commonwealth by his son-in-law and daughter, Carl Dreyfus and Lillian (Shuman) Dreyfus.
+By the 1904-1905 winter season, Abraham Shuman had made 90 Commonwealth his home.
+He was joined by his son-in-law and daughter, Carl Dreyfus and Lillian (Shuman) Dreyfus, who also had lived with the Shumans at 60 Vernon.
 Carl Dreyfus was a shirt and clothing manufacturer.